danielharrell/LectFall2015/Question.md

-since I only have to ask the question once, we can presume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had and the one lunch you actually had at the very same time.
+since I only have to ask the question once, we can presume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had, and the one lunch you actually had, at the very same time.
 But what kind of pronoun is this?

 There is another pronoun like this in my question, as it